 Thayer had one mine, Virden had 21, Girard – nine, Nilwood – 16, Carlinville – 14, Gillespie had seven, and Staunton had 12.
-During the coal mining heydays, the region would also become known as an area of dissension, as life was difficult for miners and their families.
-Complaints regarding the dangerous and dirty work, stale dusty air, noxious fumes, and pay issues soon led the miners to unionize.
+During the coal mining heydays, the region would also become an area of dissension, as life was difficult for miners and their families.
+Complaints regarding the dangerous and dirty work, stale, dusty air, noxious fumes, and pay issues soon led the miners to unionize.

-Though the many coal mines of the earlier era are long gone along the original Route 4 alignment which was Route 66 from 1926 to 1930, these many small towns still reflect their coal mining roots.
+Though the many coal mines of the earlier era are long gone along the original Route 4 alignment, which was Route 66 from 1926 to 1930, these many small towns still reflect their coal mining roots.
 From Thayer south, the old road is dotted with classic villages featuring small businesses and public squares.

-Today, Thayer, located just 4.5 short miles south of Auburn is called home to about 700 people.
+Today, Thayer, located just 4.5 short miles south of Auburn, is called home to about 700 people.
 There are a few interesting buildings in its tiny downtown area.
 For a bite to eat, Maggie’s in Thayer is located at 310 E. Ebony Street.
 Here, you will not only get a good meal but also a peek at the region’s past as historic photographs line the walls.